cjdoris/ExactpAdics/docs/valuations.md

 > {:.ret}
 {:.intrinsic}

-True if v is coercible to a relative precision for x.
+True if `v` is coercible to a relative precision for `x`.
 Also returns the coerced value.

 > **Val_RngMPolElt_FldPad_Make** (v)